 So before you chop your unicorn into pieces, air layering might be a good way to produce leaves first before taking your scissors out.

-However challenging does not mean impossible as many growers have propagated it before with success and may collectors will be more than happy to buy it from you if you are able to part with a propagated plant.
+However challenging does not mean impossible as many growers have propagated it before with success and many collectors will be more than happy to buy it from you if you are able to part with a propagated plant.

-Under good conditions, the Spiritus Sancti seems to be a good and vigorous grower and 1-3 new leaves a month are not uncommon.
+Under good conditions, the Spiritus Sancti seems to be a good and vigorous grower, and 1-3 new leaves a month are not uncommon.

 Provide it with a pot that allows for sufficient airflow.
 Proper drainage is also key as excess water needs to be able to drain quickly.
 So drainage holes in the bottom are a must.

 In addition, a transparent plastic pot can be used as this enables to check the roots regularly without having to disturb the plant.

 As the leaves are pendent and will grow rather large you will need to think of a solution that allows the leaves to hang in the air.

-If you ever acquire or are already taking care of a Philodendron Spiritus Sancti we would love to hear from you.
-Thank you and good luck with your Spiritus Sancti.
-Amen.
+If you ever acquire or are already taking care of a Philodendron Spiritus Sancti I would love to hear and learn from you and exchange care tips.

 Where can I buy a Philodendron Spiritus Sancti?

 But mostly you will just see “out of stock”, as there is only a very limited number of plants available each year.

 If you are not living in the US or if NSE Tropicals doesn’t have a Philodendron Spiritus Sancti available, there are nurseries in Thailand and also the Philippines that might have it in stock.

 The challenge apart from the price tag will be to find someone that has it available (propagation seems to be a challenge) and is willing to sell to you.

 This way of acquiring a plant probably needs the deepest pockets as you will be in competition with other aspiring plant collectors that would love the add the #1 unicorn to their collection.

 The IAS – International Aroid Society sometimes sells specimen in their annual auctions, usually held in the 3rd weekend of September.
-The last auction was in 2020 at Fairchild Tropical Botanic Garden in Miami.

 How much does a Philodendron Spiritus Sancti cost?

 The lower the supply and the higher the demand, the more expensive the plant is.
 Add in the effect of creating envy on Social Media such as Instagram and Facebook through posting pictures and an auction on eBay where a specimen of a specific plant has sold for a high price and you end up with the perfect brew.

 The price action how we see it: